-The simple answer to the question “do monitors have HDMI ports” is yes, they do.
+The simple answer to the question “Do monitors have HDMI ports” is yes, they do.
 Almost all modern monitors come with HDMI ports.
 HDMI, one of the most common multimedia interfaces, is abundant on computer monitors.

 However, there may be cases where your monitor may not feature an HDMI port at all.
-If you have an old monitor, it should include the HDMI port.

 Hence, to confirm whether your monitor has an HDMI port, check its port panel or the spec sheet.